ianllewellyn/gunship/README.md

 * Ship: Make smaller?

 * Game: Localstorage leaderboard
+* Game: Sounds!!
 * Game: Particles inflict damage on enemies?
-* Game: Bounce particles off the canvas edges
-* Game: Explode bullets off screen edges
-* Game: Sounds!!
+Not so sure they should